 Warded Sun Room: The acolytes are keeping disobedient patients in this room until Vargas decides what to do with them.
-The captives are imprisoned within a magic circle traced on the floor.
-A creature outside the magic circle can break it at any time (no action required).
+The captives are imprisoned within a magic circle traced on the floor, which anyone outside the circle can break with a minor action.
 See the Patients section.